mingusone/FerengAI/readme.md

 Clean the data put it into, make sure they&#39;re all in numbers/float format.
 Replace all weird data like &quot;NaN&quot; or &quot;N/A&quot; or whatever, with 0 or figure out a good way to change it into a number that's a good representation of what it's about.

-Store this data into SQLite.
+Store this data into Mongodb.

 # **Data Scaling:**